antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 good tools for [Read Eval Print Loop (REPL)](https://en.wikipedia.org/wiki/Read–eval–print_loop).

-Notebooks are best for LLM utilization because notebooks offer an interactive environment where LLM whisperers, neural net navigators, bot wranglers, and similar can write code, run it, see the results, and tweak the code—all in one place.
+Notebooks are best for LLM utilization because notebooks offer an interactive environment where LLM whisperers, LLM tamers, neural net navigators, and bot wranglers can write code, run it, see the results, and tweak the code—all in one place.

 There are (at least) two notebook solutions for Raku right now: